Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification

-Our new model, the contrastive learning boosted Gaussian mixture variational autoencoder (C-GMVAE) multi-label prediction model, alleviates the over-regularization and posterior collapse concerns, as well as learns useful feature and label embeddings.
+Our new model for MLC, contrastive learning boosted Gaussian mixture variational autoencoder (C-GMVAE), alleviates the over-regularization and posterior collapse concerns, and also learns useful feature and label embeddings.
 C-GMVAE is applied to nine datasets and outperforms the existing methods on five metrics.
-Furthermore, we show that often with only 50\% of the data, our results can match the full performance of other state-of-the-art methods.
+Moreover, we show that using only 50\% of the data, our results can match the full performance of other state-of-the-art methods.
 Ablation studies and interpretability of learnt embeddings will also be illustrated in the experiments.
 Our contributions can be summarized in three aspects: \textbf{(i)} We propose to use contrastive loss instead of triplet or ranking loss to strengthen the label embedding learning.
-We empirically show that by using a contrastive loss, one can get rid of heavy-duty label correlation modules (e.g. covariance matrix, GNN) while achieving even better performances. \textbf{(ii)} Though contrastive learning is commonly applied in self-supervised learning, our work shows that by properly defining anchor, positive and negative samples, contrastive loss can leverage label information very effectively in the supervised MLC scenario as well. \textbf{(iii)} Unlike prior probabilistic models, C-GMVAE learns a multimodal latent space and associates the probabilistic modeling (VAE module) with embedding learning (contrastive module) synergistically.
+We empirically show that by using a contrastive loss, one can get rid of heavy-duty label correlation modules (e.g., covariance matrices, GNNs) while achieving even better performances. \textbf{(ii)} Though contrastive learning is commonly applied in self-supervised learning, our work shows that by properly defining anchor, positive and negative samples, contrastive loss can leverage label information very effectively in the supervised MLC scenario as well. \textbf{(iii)} Unlike prior probabilistic models, C-GMVAE learns a multimodal latent space and integrates the probabilistic modeling (VAE module) with embedding learning (contrastive module) synergistically.